 The Natural Approach For Getting Rid Of Aphids

-One natural approach to control an aphid population is one of creating a distraction.
+One natural approach to controlling an aphid population is to create a distraction.
 Introducing a plant or product that aphids prefer will draw them away from the pepper plants.

 Orange and banana peels are effective pest repellents.
 Placing them around the stem of your plant may deter aphids.